staincrazy/Api-And-Load-Test-Tool/README.md

 ### Execution

-Navigate to Tests/LoadTests directory, and replace <your_api_key> placeholder with the real API key for proper
+Navigate to Tests/LoadTests directory, open load_test_script.js file, and replace <your_api_key> placeholder with the real API key for proper
 authentication:

 ```javascript